 The church of St. Mary Magdalene was built in the second half of the 13th century.
 Around 1500, a tower on the south side was added.
 In the eighteenth century, one of the vaults collapsed, therefore the western facade of the temple was strengthened with powerful buttresses.

-Originally the church consisted of a rectangular nave and a shorter chancel ended with a straight wall.
+Originally, the church consisted of a rectangular nave and a shorter and narrower chancel ended with a straight wall on the eastern side.
 At the end of the Middle Ages, a massive tower was added, quite unusually, because from the south.
 There is also a western portal with wimperg and sculpture of Saint Mary Magdalene, which is considered one of the oldest in Estonia.
 Inside, there are medieval wall polychromes from the 14th century.